The industry reacts to the Bank of England’s base rate hike

 The direct impact on the market was a common concern among those we spoke to.
 Although, there is confidence in the specialist market and how it can support property investors through this tricky period.

-Indeed, our very own Zahira Fayyaz, a regional sales manager here at MFS, noted that even with a higher-than-expected hike, an increase was nonetheless widely predicted.
+Indeed, our very own Zahira Fayyaz, a regional sales manager here at Market Financial Solutions, noted that even with a higher-than-expected hike, an increase was nonetheless widely predicted.
 This raises the question of why some market participants appeared to be ill-prepared.

 “The recent Bank of England hike has been higher than expected but equally, it’s a measure that reflects the economic turbulence the UK is facing,” she said.